cushon/error-prone/bugpattern/RequiredModifiers.md

 ---
 title: RequiredModifiers
 summary: This annotation is missing required modifiers as specified by its @RequiredModifiers annotation
 layout: bugpattern
-tags: LikelyError
+tags: ''
-severity: WARNING
+severity: ERROR
 ---

 <!--